joda01/imagej_auto_ezcoloc/README.md

-# imagej_auto_ezcoloc
+# imagej_ev_colocalization
-Process images in a folder with the EzColoc Plugin
+Calculates the colocalization ov EVs from two channel pictures.

 # How to use
-1. Download the EzColocalization.jar from https://github.com/DrHanLim/EzColocalization and store it to your ImageJ Plugins folder
-2. Download auto_coloc.ijm
+2. Download and open Fiji https://imagej.net/Fiji
-2. Open ImageJ
 3. Go to Plugins -> Macros -> Edit and open auto_coloc.ijm
 4. Press Run